-The bonus for Mr. Kaplan is discretionary and is based primarily upon a subjective analysis by the Compensation Committee of Mr. Kaplan's individual performance.
-The Committee recognized the substantial contributions made by Mr. Kaplan relating to the Company's legal function during fiscal 2013, and determined that Mr. Kaplan be awarded a bonus of \$250,000 in respect of fiscal year 2013.
-Mr. Alesia, who retired on December 31, 2012, did not receive any bonus in respect of fiscal 2013.
+The 2015 bonuses for Messrs.
+Harris and Kaplan were discretionary and based primarily upon a subjective analysis by the Compensation Committee of the individual performance of each of Messrs.
+Harris and Kaplan.
+The Committee recognized the smooth transition made by Mr. Harris into the CFO role as well as the substantial contributions made by Mr. Harris relating to the Company's finance and accounting functions during 2015, and took note of the substantial contributions made by Mr. Kaplan relating to the Company's legal function during fiscal 2015 including the oversight and progress of certain important litigation matters.
+The Committee determined that Messrs.
+Harris and Kaplan each be awarded a bonus of \$295,000 in respect of fiscal 2015.

 Equity-based Compensation.
-Equity-based compensation is designed to provide incentives to our executive officers to build stockholder value over the long term by aligning their interests with the interest of stockholders.
-Historically, equity-based compensation consisted of stock options granted by the Compensation Committee under our stock option plans.
-In 2006, we began granting time-based restricted stock awards as the Compensation Committee determined that this was a more effective vehicle for the motivation and retention of our executive officers.
-In 2011, we started including performance criteria as a component of certain of our restricted stock awards.
+Equity-based compensation is designed to provide incentives to our executive officers to build stockholder value over the long-term by aligning their interests with the interest of stockholders.
+Since 2006, we have granted equity-based awards in the form of restricted stock, as the Compensation Committee determined this was an effective vehicle for the motivation and retention of our executive officers.

-Since the fall of 2011, all restricted share awards granted to our named executive officers have been 100% performance based.
+Since the fall of 2011, all restricted share awards granted to our named executive officers have been 100% performance-based.
 This further implements the Committee's philosophy of aligning executive compensation with the financial performance of the Company, and motivating executives, by providing a substantial portion of our executives' compensation in the form of performance-based compensation.
 We believe the Company is included in a small minority of public companies that has granted exclusively performance-based equity awards to its named executive officers in recent years.